Health

 • Anyone who anticipates experiencing any of the above scenarios.

 If you have questions about whether vaccination is right for you, talking with a health care provider can help you learn more.
-A conversation with a health care provider is not required to get vaccinated against mpox.
 Please call our clinic at 970-498-6700 to make an appointment or speak to a health care provider.

 The Colorado Department of Public Health and Environment is also offering mobile vaccination clinics at select locations locally and throughout the state.
 View the schedule and register for an appointment here.